syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 * strokeWidth - Specifies the stroke width of the path.

 * strokeColor - Specifies the stroke color of the path.

+* isSelected: Specifies to show the path in the selected state.

 Here is an example of inserting rectangle, ellipse, arrow, path, and line in a button click event.